 Spring Clean in Late Fall

-Once or twice a year, it’s a good idea to really scrub down your grill, inside and out.
+Once or twice a year, or whenever you prefer to do a thorough cleaning along with the rest of the household, it’s a good idea to really scrub down your grill, inside and out.

 Before beginning any extensive cleaning, always check your user’s manual for any special tips or cleaning advice.